 If you’re a brand leader and you’ve been one for a while, there’s a good chance you know your market and that you monitor and are highly aware of your competitors.
 All the market intelligence you have tells you where things are.

-Recently Budweiser has been copping flak for its continuing aggressive stance against craft beers.
-Social media reaction at least seems to be that this is an unfair fight and that the big corporate should not be competing in this way.
 I’m a long-time advocate of challenger brand strategy.
 I’m of the view that if you can goad the incumbent into a fight and portray your brand as the much smaller player with principles, then it’s game-on.
 But what if you’re on the other side of the counter?
-If you’re a major brand and you’re being hounded by an upstart smaller player, how can you respond without drawing flak or encouraging buyers to support the underdog-that-dared?
+If you’re a major brand and you’re being hounded by a challenger, how can you respond without drawing flak or encouraging buyers to support the underdog-that-dared?

 Well, the IPO for Fitbit got off to a flying start, but will it last?
 Can the company continue to grow at anything like the rate it has?
 Here’s the good news.
 This certainly looks like a market on the march.
 According to the Guardian, 16 million fitness trackers were sold globally last year, with just under 34 million expected to ship this year and 56 million in 2018.
 So, on the face of it, plenty of organic growth.

 Marketers often talk about brand leadership as if it is one thing.
 But there are many different brand leadership strategies that a brand can use to distinguish itself in a marketplace.
 The critical decision for brand owners is deciding how you will lead and why that will work.